aguirreLCD/CodeTracker/README.md

 - TimeSpan;
 - Stopwatch;
 - Retrieve data from the database: <>List;
-- Use the Microsoft.Data.Sqlite library to query the database and populate a List<Session>.
+- Use the Microsoft.Data.Sqlite library to query the database and populate a List<Session>

+- T-SQL: MS Training:
+  Learning Path:
+- Get Started Querying with Transact-SQL
+  Module:
+- Introduction to Transact-SQL

 <!--

 git add .